mingukkang/ENAS-Tensorflow/README.md

 And unlike the author's code, I rewrite the code of ENAS  for windows user!

-Before running the code, you should unpack the attacged data as shown below.
+<br/>Before running the code, you should unpack the attacged data as shown below.

 ![사진1](https://github.com/MINGUKKANG/ENAS-Tensorflow/blob/master/images/unpack.PNG)

 <br/>You can train Controller of ENAS with the following short code:
 ```
 python main_controller_child_trainer.py